At a Glance

 ✨Tip Number 1

-Familiarise yourself with the specific needs and challenges faced by people affected by dementia in Northumberland and North Tyneside.
-Understanding the local context will help you demonstrate your commitment to the role and how you can effectively lead your team.
+Familiarise yourself with the specific challenges faced by people affected by dementia in Northumberland and North Tyneside.
+Understanding local issues will help you demonstrate your commitment to the role and show how you can lead your team effectively.

 ✨Tip Number 2